10 Best Herbal Creams For Cough

 eucalyptus globulus cream

-Eucalyptus globulus, commonly known as eucalyptus oil, is a popular natural ingredient used in herbal creams for cough relief due to its soothing and anti-inflammatory properties.
+Eucalyptus globulus, commonly known as eucalyptus oil, is a popular natural ingredient used in herbal creams for cough due to its soothing and anti-inflammatory properties.

 2. Zingiber officinale